nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>

 ### Use Cases
-(For all use cases below, the System is Scheduler--; and the Actor is the user, unless specified otherwise)
+(For all use cases below, the System is Scheduler-\-; and the Actor is the user, unless specified otherwise)

 **Use case: Extracting deadlines from an email**

 MSS:
 1. User enters extract command for a body of text/email
-2. Scheduler--; shows a list of dates detected
+2. Scheduler-\-; shows a list of dates detected
 3. User chooses one of the dates
-4. Scheduler--; shows a list of the time slots detected
+4. Scheduler-\-; shows a list of the time slots detected
 5. User chooses one of the time slots
-6. Scheduler--; creates a personal event based on the user's choices
+6. Scheduler-\-; creates a personal event based on the user's choices

 Use case ends.